NYUMedML/CNN_design_for_AD/README.md

 We published a new [paper](https://www.nature.com/articles/s41598-022-20674-x) on deep learning for dementia at Nature Scientific Reports.
 In the new paper, we compared the deep learning model with volume/thickness models.
 The volume and thickness data are extracted using the Freesurfer and quality controled by radiologists.

-If you would like to access the volume and thickness data, please download it from our [new repo](https://github.com/NYUMedML/DeepDementia/).
+If you would like to access the volume and thickness data, please download it from [here](https://github.com/NYUMedML/DeepDementia/).
 <p float="left" align="center">
 <img src="overview.png" width="800" />
 <figcaption align="center">